 - Open gifts immediately upon receiving them so you can remark on the gift and thank the giver in person.

-- When giving flowers, the bouquet should count to an odd number.
-Be aware that red roses have romantic connotations while white lilies and chrysanthemums are given at funerals.
+- When giving flowers, be aware that red roses have romantic connotations.
+White lilies and chrysanthemums are usually given at funerals.